 - To tell stories on video by understanding the process of great video making

 - The method for deconstructing a story and understand the building blocks of a great video story

-- Learn storyboarding and techniques for developing story ideas into viable projects.
+- Storyboarding and best practices for turning story ideas into viable projects

 - Comfortable with learning new equipment and software